How to Train Your MAML to Excel in Few-Shot Classification: MAML for Few-Shot Classification

-\textbf{Training and evaluation.} During meta-training, meta-testing, and meta-validation, we sample $N$-way $K$-shot tasks from the corresponding classes and images.
-We follow literature~\cite{SnellSZ17Prototypical,VinyalsBLKW16Matching} to study the five-way one-shot and five-way five-shot tasks.
+\textbf{Training and evaluation.} During meta-training, meta-validation, and meta-testing, we sample $N$-way $K$-shot tasks from the corresponding classes and images.
+We follow the literature~\citep{SnellSZ17Prototypical,VinyalsBLKW16Matching} to study the five-way one-shot and five-way five-shot tasks.
 As mentioned in \autoref{ss_problem_def}, every time we sample five distinct classes, we randomly assign each of them an index $c\in[N]$.
-During meta-testing, we follow the evaluation protocol in \cite{Zhang2020Deep,Rusu2018LEO,ye2020fewshot} to sample $10,000$ tasks.
+During meta-testing, we follow the evaluation protocol in \citep{Zhang2020Deep,Rusu2018LEO,ye2020fewshot} to sample $10,000$ tasks.
 In each task, the query set contains $15$ images per class.
 We report the mean accuracy (in \%) and the $95\%$ confidence interval.